thousight/the-road-to-hacker-news/README.md

 ### Things I do differently from the book
 - The book uses fetch for API, and I use [Axios](https://github.com/axios/axios) because this is what my project team favors, and it's also my personal go-to
 - The book kinda put everything together into App.jsx, while I divided up the components into files and put some strings into a singleton
+- Some function names are different, for example, fetchSearchTopStories() in App.jsx is called handleHackerNewsFetch() in my case